viscommworkshop/viscommworkshop.github.io/index.md

 ## COVID-19 IMPACTS

 We hope that everyone is coping well with these unprecedented times!
-At this point, the IEEE Vis and VisComm are still scheduled to take place as planned in Salt Lake City.
-We will announce any change here, but in the meanwhile, you can monitor the status of IEEE VIS [here](http://ieeevis.org/year/2020/info/coronavirus-info).
+At this point, IEEE Vis and VisComm are still scheduled to take place as planned in Salt Lake City.
+We will announce any change here, but you can also monitor the status of IEEE VIS [here](http://ieeevis.org/year/2020/info/coronavirus-info).

 ## WORKSHOP TOPICS